acascur/big-bata-course/README.md

 ## Day 4 - Thursday

-M6 - 05 - SparkSession Teoría: Introductory Notebook on what is PySpark and how to use it
+M6 - 05 - SparkSession Teoría: Introductory Notebook on what is PySpark and how to use it.

 M6 - 03 - Primer RDD Teoría: Introductory Notebook on what RDDs are, how to create an RDD and how to apply first transformations and actions on it.